labbintang/react-ts/README.md

 - lodash ( amazing library for Javascript and Typescript )
 - React Router ( currently version 6 Beta )

-This template is using css module.
+This template is using CSS module.

 ## How To Run